igordzie97/student-interhsips-system/README.md

 4. [Documentation](#documentation)

 ## Description
-The engineer thesis purpose was to design and implement system which will support process of student internships.
-The main goal is to simplifie and digitize whole process.
+The engineer thesis purpose is to design and implement system which will support process of student internships.
+The main goal of the system is to simplifie and digitize whole process.

 System as Web Application, allows:
 - registration of the students